 Hygge home decor idea: natural materials

 Just as with Scandi interior style, creating a hygge home means layering lots of fabrics and textiles.
 And when it comes to blankets, you can’t have too many.
-On your sofa, on your bed, pile them high in a wicker basket—just make sure there is one within arms reach at all times.
-It’s about texture, rather than color, so go for thick knits, fluffy throws or bouclé blankets.
+On your sofa, on your bed, or piled high in a wicker basket—just make sure there is one within arms reach at all times.
+It’s about texture, rather than color, so go for thick knits, fluffy throws, or bouclé blankets.